What is the START program?

 - Attend New Student Orientation.

-- Complete a minimum of 9 semester hours of approved courses (from at least two areas) with an A, B, or C or a passing grade of S and an overall grade point average (GPA) of a 2.0.
+- Complete a minimum of 9 semester hours of approved courses (from at least two academic areas) with an A, B, or C or a passing grade of S and an overall grade point average (GPA) of a 2.0.
+All approved courses can be applied to most intended degree plans.

 If you do not clear START, you will be placed in one of these categories:

-- your GPA is greater than a 2.0 but you have fewer than 9 hours of approved START courses or courses from only one area.
+- Your GPA is greater than or equal to a 2.0 but you have fewer than 9 hours of approved START courses or courses from only one area.

 START Extended students continue to receive same support as in first semester.
-They must meet with their advisor before beginning the next semester.
+They must meet with their advisor before beginning the next semester to discuss their START status and sign a START Extended Contract.

-Students who have a GPA lower than 1.5 after the first semester and less than 2.0 after their START Extended semester.
+Students who have a GPA lower than 1.5 after the first semester or less than 2.0 after their START Extended semester become START ineligible.